 Am I eligible?

-To be eligible you must be: a regular traveller on the Calder valley line, an Android phone user and 18+
+To be eligible you must be: a regular traveller on the Calder Valley line or in the Bolton area, an Android phone user and 18+

 Will my data be secure?